Saudi Shi'ites throng funeral of slain protester

 The Rasid news website said Saudi security forces stayed away from the funeral procession, which passed through the main Abdulaziz Street in the centre of Qatif.

-Interior Ministry spokesman Mansour al-Turki said security forces had worked hard to ensure the safety of the mourners.

-"Some trouble-seekers took advantage of the gathering to hide in their midst and divert the context of this event which led the security forces to do their duty to keep the peace and ensure the safety of those participating in the funeral procession," he told Reuters.
+A Saudi Interior Ministry spokesman did not respond to calls for comment.

-Activists said the funeral of Akbar al-Shakhouri, the second man killed on Sunday, was due to take place later on Wednesday.
+Activists said the funeral of Akbar al-Shakhouri, the second man killed on Sunday, was due to take place later on Wednesday after some relatives arrive from out of town.

 APPEALS FOR CALM